 When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission.
 Find out more.

 You’ll certainly have to pay for the privilege, though.
-The AirPods Max cost an eye-watering £549, which is £200 more expensive than the priciest wireless headphones we’ve tested to date.
+Their eye-watering £549 price is £200 more expensive than the priciest wireless headphones we’ve tested to date.

-Are they worth the premium?
-We take a look at whether the specs can justify the cost and highlight some leading over-ear headphones that – on paper at least – are similarly well equipped.
+Are they worth it?
+Below, we take a look at whether the specs appear to justify the cost; click through to our full review to find out whether the AirPods Max lived up to our astronomical expectations in our tests.
+We also highlight some leading over-ear headphones that – on paper at least – are similarly well equipped.

-Find out how the in-ear AirPods fared in our independent lab tests, in our Apple AirPods reviews
+Has Apple taken a lead over rivals Bose, Sony and Sennheiser?
+Find out how the Apple AirPods Max fared with our independent lab tests and professional listening panel in our Apple AirPods Max review.

 Apple AirPods Max key features